hytechclub/py-201/Collections/ScoreSortChallenges.md

   - Again, it should be `score` _plus_ `score2`
 1. Run the program, and verify that the sorting works with the new scores!

+## 3. Custom Players
+>This challenge may be fairly challenging.
+Feel free to skip down to the next one if desired.

+Right now, the program only uses [hard-coded](https://en.wikipedia.org/wiki/Hard_coding) players.
+This works for demonstrative purposes, but it would be more useful if the user of the program could add their own data.
+Update the code so this is possible!

+1. Place the sorting code in a new function: `sort`
+  - Take in the collection, and run the existing `while` code on it
+1. At the bottom of the file, create a `while True` loop that repeats infinitely
+1. In the body of the loop, ask the user what to do
+1. Create an `if` for each command
+1. If they want to add a player:
+  - Ask them for player information
+  - Create a new player dictionary
+  - Add the new dictionary to the `players` list
+1. If they want to see the players:
+  - Sort the players list
+  - Print out the players in the list
+1. If they want to exit:
+  - Use `break` to exit the loop

+This should make it possible for users to add as many players as they would like, and see them sorted!

+### BONUS: Multiple Sorting Methods
+Often, when viewing data, it is possible to sort the data in multiple ways.
+Add in the ability for the program to sort the players by:

+- Score (low to high)
+- Name (alphabetical)
+- Name (reverse alphabetical)

-## 3. Rock Paper Scissors Redux
+## 4. Rock Paper Scissors Redux
-This challenge could be pretty challenging.
-It is totally separate from the score sorting program; start by making a new Repl project and go from there.
+>This challenge could be somewhat challenging.

+For this challenge, is totally separate from the score sorting program; start by making a new Repl project and go from there.

 The goal is to create a Rock, Paper, Scissors game using a dictionary.
 It should be similar to the [Rock Paper Scissors](../BasicProgramming/RPSCodeAlong.md) code, but it will simplify things a bit.